 What was the outcome and the penalty?

-The Court took into consideration that the CEPU did not admit the contraventions as early as it could and waited more than a year before putting in place its system of compliance.
-However the Court credited the CEPU and its National Secretary for the reforms and changes ultimately put in place to ensure its reporting was more effective.
+The trial judge took into consideration that the CEPU did not admit the contraventions as early as it could and waited more than a year before putting in place its system of compliance.
+However, the trial judge credited the CEPU and its National Secretary for the reforms and changes ultimately put in place to ensure its reporting was more effective and ordered a total penalty of $445,000.

 NSD 802 of 2018